graded-cs-resources/lesson04_consolidating/Readme.md

   These are not the only ways to demonstrate mastery on this assignment, and a 6 or 7 may be granted to students who show mastery another way.
 I am intentionally NOT spelling out exactly what you need for a 7, so don't ask!

-## Handing in your assignment
+## Committing and Pushing (do this as often as you want!
+Regularly!)

+You should **commit** and **push** your code regularly using VS Code or Github Desktop.
+I am hoping to see multiple commits from each of you!
+At the very least, it would be a good idea to commit and push each time you complete a new problem, since there are four.

 ### VS Code method

 - [ ] Click the icon on the left that says "Source Control" when you hover over it.

 - [ ] Then click the little "+" button next to any files you changed in that list.
-- [ ] Type a message like "handing in" and click the check mark to commit.
+- [ ] Type a message summarizing the save, something like "completed problem 1" or "handing in" or "just saving" and click the check mark to commit.
 - [ ] Finally, click the three dots and choose "push" to upload your change.

 ## Github Desktop method (possibly easier?)

 - [ ] Open the assignment in Github Desktop